Warnings: mild description of violent murder, references to sexual assault.

 He could tell that Jin Guangyao was surprised by his answer.

 Lan Xichen smiled weakly.
 “There is a child in the Cloud Recesses,” he said.
-“An omega child.
+“A kunze child.
 He is still very young, but when the time should have come to sequester him, my uncle refused.”

 “Lan Qiren refused?”
 Jin Guangyao asked, disbelieving.

-It hurt Wangji as well, though Xichen only learned how much years later.
+It had hurt Wangji as well, though Xichen only learned how much years later.

 “When that boy was born—the son of a distant cousin of ours who lived in Caiyi Town—my uncle allowed his family to live in the Recesses.
 Even after his parents passed away, and the elders of our clan insisted that he should be taken up the mountain, my uncle opposed them.
 He said that he had no wish to see another child die.”